 Bed Bug Behaviors, Threats or Dangers

 Bed bugs do not spread disease and are not considered dangerous; however, an allergic reaction to several bites may need medical attention.
-The first sign of a bed bug infestation is typically bites on the skin or the appearance of small brownish dots on the bed.
+The first sign of a bed bug infestation is typical bites on the skin or the appearance of small brownish dots on the bed.
 They gain access to people through used furniture and bedding, luggage, or other objects that move from place to place, or through pipes shared by neighboring apartments or hotel rooms.
 Bed bug bites may be undetected on people who have been bitten.
 Welt-like swelling in a straight line on the skin of the bite victim may occur.
 Bed bug control is not a do-it-yourself job and if you think you may have an infestation, contact a professional bed bug exterminator.

 Need help with Bed Bug control?